FluffyBullet/exertFitness/README.md

     * Egle Ratkeviviute, for use of her Personal training business and adapting expectations to meet website creation and project criteria.
 - various undocumented websites
     * Used to view methodology and understanding of JavaScript and how they are used.
+- ploty for graphical charts - https://plotly.com/javascript/bar-charts/
+    * Used on display of calorie entries over a period of days logged in local storage.
 ## <u>References</u>
 - Jason Reynolds (Brother) - for the support and guidance whilst asking questions on how to find the answer and being my rubber duck.